 A socket graft is the most common type of dental bone graft.
-Its goal is to prevent the atrophy of the alveolar bone before it can occur.
-We place the bone right in the socket to prevent the collapse of the socket.
+Its goal is to avoid atrophy of the alveolar bone.
+With a socket graft, the bone is placed directly in the socket to prevent collapse.
 You’ll need about 4 to 6 months to heal before we can proceed with the dental implant surgery.
 The good news is a socket graft can minimize postoperative pain from the implant surgery.

-Another approach is the lateral ridge preservation graft, used to increase the width of the jawbone in order to accommodate a dental implant.
+Another approach is the lateral ridge preservation graft.
+This is done to increase jawbone width so there is enough space for the implant.
 We’ll typically use your own jawbone for this procedure.

 For large defects to the jawbone, we’ll perform a block bone graft.
-First we’ll harvest a small block of bone from the back of your jawbone, which will place into the defect.
+First, we take a bit of bone from the back of your jaw, which we place into the grafting area.
 The bone graft will need to be held in place with small titanium screws.

 Finally, there is the sinus lift procedure, which we’ll use a combination of equine bone and your own bone.
-This approach is typically necessary when the patient needs an implant in the upper jaw, which is not typically stable enough to hold the implants on their own.
+This approach is typically needed if the upper jaw is not stable enough to accept a dental implant.